Overview and Guidelines

 As soon as the principal, designated building homebound contact person, or the case manager becomes aware that homebound instruction is needed because of an extended illness or an IEP team decision, the following steps should be followed.
 Note that these steps must occur prior to the 16th day of absence:

 - Complete the Request for Individual Instruction form, including the teacher/staff information.
-Fax it to Shelly Hayes at the District Service Center at 952-401-5032.
+Fax it to Kristin Laughlin at the District Service Center at 952-401-5032.
 The form will be signed and faxed back to the school for the building records.